3 Important Things to Check For When Doing Calligraphy

 Calligraphy tip 2: angles

-This is as simple as it sounds!
 Make sure the general sizing of your letters is consistent.

-The shapes that build up your letters should be roughly the same size.
-Try to keep ascenders and descenders all roughly the same length and the loops and ovals generally the same size.
+I.e. try to keep ascenders and descenders all roughly the same length and the loops and ovals generally the same size.

-Not every loop and circle has to be identical to the other.
 Itโ€™s totally fine to have a bit of size variation, especially if it’s part of your style!

-Just make sure there arenโ€™t letters that stand out because theyโ€™re way too big or small compared to the others.
+But we also need to make sure there arenโ€™t letters that are obviously too big or small compared to the rest.

 Calligraphy tip 3: letter sizing